ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 squares = [x**2 for x in range(7777777)]
 quadrupels = [x**4 for x in range(7777777)]
 ~~~
+{: .language-python}

-Depending on the structure of the datas ets in question or if stochastic processes are involved, the runtime of a code block may vary.
+Depending on the structure of the datasets in question or if stochastic processes are involved, the runtime of a code block may vary.
 As a side-remark, if you develop code running on a spacecraft, you want to avoid unpredictable runtime at all cost.
 To get a better measurement, `%%timeit` comes with extra options to test a block multiple times, which also allows us to get a mean and standard deviation:

 ~~~
 %%timeit
 squares = [x**2 for x in range(7)]
 quadrupels = [x**4 for x in range(7)]
 ~~~
+{: .language-python}

 The output of this reveals that after 7 runs with 100,000 the following measurement is available:

 ~~~
 4.51 μs ± 16 ns per loop (mean ± std. dev. of 7 runs, 100,000 loops each)
 ~~~
+{: .language-python}

 The pedestrian approach of using `%timeit` works for blocks of code but testing multiple functions, the number of calls and time it takes can be helpful.
 The goal is usually to identify the slowest function, but the difference between wall time and user CPU time can reveal that file operations with local or remote drives may be a limiting factor.
 On machines with limited RAM, we could also consider profiling memory usage.
 For this we can install more magic commands, e.g. from [Python Package Index](https://pypi.org/)

 ~~~
 $ python -m pip install ipython-memory-magics
 ~~~
+{: .language-python}

 and load the external memory magic via

 ~~~
 %load_ext memory_magics
 ~~~
+{: .language-python}

 Now we can analyze the memory usage in our cell